Kahoot raises $28M for its user-generated educational gaming platform, now valued at $1.4B – TechCrunch

 The global health pandemic has changed all of that for Kahoot, as it has for many other companies that built models based on classroom use.
 In the last few months, the company has boosted its content for home learning, finding an audience of users who are parents and employers looking for ways to keep students and employees more engaged.

 The company says that in the last 12 months it had active users in 200 countries, with more than 50% of K-12 students using Kahoot in a school year in that footprint.
-On top of that, it also is used in some 87% of “top 500” universities around the world, and that 97% of Fortune 500 companies are also using it, although it doesn’t discuss what kind of penetration it has in that segment.
+On top of that, it is also used in some 87% of “top 500” universities around the world, and that 97% of Fortune 500 companies are also using it, although it doesn’t discuss what kind of penetration it has in that segment.

 It seems that the coronavirus outbreak has not impacted business as much as it has in some sectors.
-According to the mid-year report it released earlier this week, Q2 revenue is expected to be $9 million, 290% growth compared to last year and 40% growth compared to the previous quarter, and for the full year 2020, it expects revenue between $32 million and $38 million, with a full IPO expected for 2021.
+According to the midyear report it released earlier this week, Q2 revenue is expected to be $9 million, 290% growth compared to last year and 40% growth compared to the previous quarter, and for the full year 2020, it expects revenue between $32 million and $38 million, with a full IPO expected for 2021.

-As it has been doing even prior to coronavirus outbreak, Kahoot has also continued to invest in inorganic growth to fuel its expansion.
+As it has been doing even prior to the coronavirus outbreak, Kahoot has also continued to invest in inorganic growth to fuel its expansion.
 In March, it acquired math app maker DragonBox for $18 million in cash and shares.
 The company also runs an accelerator, Kahoot Ignite, to spur more development on its platform.

-However, Hanoa said TechCrunch tht Kahoot is shifting its focus to now also work with more mature edtech businesses.
+However, Hanoa said that Kahoot is shifting its focus to now also work with more mature edtech businesses.

 “When we started out, we were primarily receiving requests on early stage products,” he said.
 “Now we have the opportunity to consider mature services for either integration or corporation.
 It’s a different focus.”